-The book, which is nearing publication, chronicles his harrowing journey through drug addiction and his recent recovery.
+Recovering from active addiction, James Cooper writes his book.
+He has trouble not tearing up when he talks about it.
+The book, which is in publication, chronicles his harrowing journey through drug addiction and his recent recovery.
 While it is filled with painful lows, it has a happy ending, and there is one specific message he is hoping to convey.

 “A journey of 1,000 miles begins with one step,” Cooper, or simply “Coop” to his friends, said.

 Cooper’s journey toward recovery began about 20 months ago when he hit rock bottom and found himself on the front steps of the Haywood Pathways Center.
 Since then, a life — once in ruin — has flourished.